-N2,7,2'-O-trimethylguanosine - CAS 872710-82-2
+N2,7,2'-O-Trimethylguanosine - CAS 872710-82-2

-Catalog number: BRB-018
+Catalog number: BRP-02138

-N2,7,2'-O-trimethylguanosine, a paramount compound, finds its indispensability in the field of biomedicine.
+N2,7,2'-O-Trimethylguanosine, a paramount compound, finds its indispensability in the field of biomedicine.
 Its significance lies in its pivotal participation in the scientific exploration and enhancement of antiviral agents that focus on the alteration of viral RNA.
 The inhibitory effects displayed by N2,7,2'-O-trimethylguanosine against select viruses have been highly encouraging, thereby establishing its potential as a prospective remedy for various viral ailments such as the respiratory syncytial virus and influenza infections.

 * Please kindly note that our products are not to be used for therapeutic purposes and cannot be sold to patients.